What is primary immunodeficiency (PI)?

 What is chronic inflammatory demyelinating polyneuropathy (CIDP)?

-Chronic inflammatory demyelinating polyneuropathy (CIDP) is a rare disorder of the peripheral nerves characterized by progressive weakness and a loss of sensory and motor function in the legs and arms.
+Chronic inflammatory demyelinating polyneuropathy (CIDP) is a rare disorder of the peripheral nerves characterized by progressive weakness and a loss of sensory and motor function in the arms, legs, hands, and feet.
 CIDP is a neurological disorder with an underlying autoimmune basis: the immune system perceives the nerves' protective myelin as foreign and attacks it.
 Damaged or removed myelin prevents effective communication in the nervous system, as electric impulses transmitted to and from the brain are disrupted or lost.1,2

 CIDP patient taking a photo